 What makes it so good you may ask?
 I will tell you.
 It’s the combination of my special vinaigrette, summer cherry tomatoes and feta cheese.
 This sounds quite simple but I’ve never had or made cherry tomato salad like this before.
 Somehow all these ingredients magically come together so well that the salad becomes irresistible.
 The special vinaigrette that I’ve been making for years is bright, tangy and slightly sweet, and so are the cherry tomatoes.
 The salty feta cheese complements the vinaigrette and the tomatoes perfectly well by balancing out the sweetness.

 It’s customary to add fresh mozzarella to tomato salads but mozzarella is also sweet.
 Hey, I like Caprese salad but I like feta with my tomatoes more.
 You have to have it there.
 Without it, the salad is incomplete.
-When you mix all of the ingredients together and take the first bite… you immediately realize how well all pieces work together.
+When you mix all of the ingredients together and take the first bite… you immediately realize how well all the pieces work together.
 Anyway, I highly recommend this cherry tomato salad.
 I have a feeling that anyone will love it, even those who don’t like tomatoes.

 The vinaigrette goodness

 The vinaigrette that I am using in this salad is my favorite by far.
 To me, there isn’t a better one.
 I typically eyeball the ingredients which made it very hard for me to write the recipe down.
 My daughter tried to replicate it by watching me but never could.
 It took me several attempts to make it and measure all of the ingredients to get it right.
 But I did something different for this salad.
-I added and liquefied mint and cilantro in the blender together with oil, vinegar and seasonings.
+I liquefied mint and cilantro in the blender together with oil, vinegar and seasonings.